kriti-ss03/Movie-Recommendation-webapp/README.md

 Throught the tenure i organized myself to learn-design-develop-review-evalute procedure to solve all the bugs and minor issues that a user can face!

 LEARN
-Understanding the PS and learning basics that were new.
+Understanding the PS and learning the basics cause I'm a beginner

 IDEATE
 Ideating and implementing the basic model-Minimum Viable Product(MVP)